Technical-Enablement-PingIdentity/BXIndustry-Handlebars/README.md

 **Note: Modal flows are loaded when the HTML element the attribute is included on is clicked.
 For best results, we recommend using a <button> element for this.**

-### Additional Information on data-dv-param<a name="additional-info-params">

-To pass parameters in the DaVinci request that is sent when the flow is loaded, use data-dv-param-<name> attributes.
-You can use as many of these attributes as you need on an element.
-The parameter name that is sent to DaVinci is inferred in a couple ways.
-It will remove data-dv-param- and the rest of the name will be used as the parameter name in PascalCase.
-To customize the parameter name (e.g., as a different casing) you can do so by adding the parameter name in front of two colons before the value.
-See last example below.

 ### Examples<a name="bxi-davinci-examples">
 **Simple Modal**